ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ds18b20/README.md

 * Query interval customizable per sensor
 * Rundung und Umrechnung des gemessenen Wertes pro Sensor anpassbar
 * Rounding and conversion of the measured value customizable per sensor
+* Support for sensors at remote systems using the _remote client_

 ## Installation

-The adapter is currently available in the latest repository.
+The adapter is available in the stable and latest repository.

-Alternatively, it be installed using the URL `https://github.com/crycode-de/ioBroker.ds18b20.git`.
+Alternatively, the latest development version can be installed using the GitHub URL `https://github.com/crycode-de/ioBroker.ds18b20.git`.
+This is recommended in only some cases!

 ## Configuration

 In the adapter configuration, a **Default query interval** can be specified in milliseconds for all sensors.
 Minimum is 500.
+In addition, the **Path of the 1-wire devices** can be adjusted if necessary.
+An integrated server can be activated and configured for the integration of sensors at a remote system.

 The sensors can be added to a table manually or by **Search Sensors**.

 ![Konfiguration](./img/config.png)

 The **Address** is the 1-wire address/ID of the sensor and determines the object ID.
 As an example, a sensor with the address `28-0000077ba131` gets the object ID `ds18b20.0.sensors.28-0000077ba131`.

 The **Name** is used to identity the sensor.
 It's freely selectable by you.

+The **Remote system ID** is empty for directly attached sensors or the ID of the remote system for sensors attached to a remote system.

 For each sensor a custom **Query interval** may be specified in milliseconds.
 If this field is left blank, the default query interval will be used.
 Minimum is 500.